 We have entered into equipment financing agreements from time to time, which we have utilized to fund the majority of our property and equipment acquisitions.
-The agreements contain interest rates ranging from 7.93% to 12.58% per annum.
-At September 30, 2004, we had \$2.0 million in outstanding borrowings under these agreements, which are secured by the related equipment.
-In May 2002, we also issued a secured promissory note to a lender for \$5.0 million, which we utilized to finance equipment, leasehold improvements and other working capital needs.
-We had an outstanding balance of \$1.1 million under this promissory note at September 30, 2004.
-This note accrues interest at a rate of 10.73% per annum and is collateralized by substantially all personal property of the Company, excluding its intellectual property.
-We were in compliance with required financial covenants and conditions at September 30, 2004.
+The agreements contain interest rates ranging from 7.93 to 9.58 percent per annum.
+At June 30, 2005, we had \$1.7 million in outstanding borrowings under these agreements, which are secured by the related equipment.
+We were in compliance with required financial covenants and conditions at June 30, 2005.